 FULL CIRCLE LAB

 Full Circle Lab Philippines is a capacity-building program aimed at supporting Filipino and Southeast Asian filmmakers.
-The second edition of the Lab takes place in Manila, from the 15th to 22nd of April 2020.
+The second edition of the Lab takes place online, from the 12th to 30th of September 2020

 Full Circle Lab Philippines is co-organised by the Film Development Council of the Philippines (FDCP) and Tatino Films.

 –> Identifying, nurturing and training creative talents in the Philippines and in South-East Asia;

 –> Supporting Filipino & South-East Asian film projects along their development & post-production processes – in order to enhance their artistic and audience potentials with a focus on storytelling;